AlexandreTO/Symfony/README.md

 - Forms
 - Database connection (with Wamps on windows)
+- Add books in the database
+- Delete books from the table on the app.

 ## TODO

-- The form outputs in the database
+- Edit the books
-- Redirect the user after adding a book to another page
 - CSS

+## Plugin used

+HTTP foundation, Twig, Forms, Database Doctrine ORM, Twig intl-extra

 ## Credits